MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Cells are disabled after a win or a cat game.

++ Change START to RESTART, so the user can play as soon as the webapp loads and triggers a board clear with RESTART.

 ## Pending Tasks

-+ Create toggle for START/NEW GAME, so the user can trigger the board clear.

-+ Cells are disabled until the player clicks start or new game.
++ Write tests.

++ Program should not take their turn if the player wins.

 + X must go first instead of player going first every game.

-+ Create a program that plays to win.
++ Program should implement winningConditions function in it's turn.

 + Create a better grid for the cells.

 + Create hover effect for player's next move.

 + Optional, but very desired: Render a little cat when there is a cat game.

++ Optional, render a coin toss when clicking start.